Healthcare is a constantly changing environment.

 “It can detect what your glucose level is, and it has an insulin delivery device that can deliver subcutaneous insulin instantly,” Dr. Robert Courgi, an endocrinologist and hospitalist with Northwell Health in New York, told Healthline.
 “That smart technology, it can change and vary as needed, instead of giving you that one fixed dose constantly.”

-The first “closed-loop” system of this kind was approved by the U.S. Food and Drug Administration (FDA) in 2016.
+The first “closed-loop” system of this kind was

 It’s been available for more than a year, but newer versions are anticipated in the coming months and years.